cs-uob/COMSM0049/docs/labs/Lab 1: Assembly Refresher.md

 Linux is all very fun and good, but lets try some other systems.
 Got a modern Mac?
 Try and write an assembly hello world.
 Got a Windows machine?
-Do the same!
-Theres an ancient UNIX teletype in the foyer… can anyone get hello world running on that?
+Do the same! ~~Theres an ancient UNIX teletype~~ There used to be a Raspberry Pi hooked up to an ancient teletype in the foyer… ~~can anyone get hello world running on that?~~ the students a few years ago managed to get hello world running on that, but you can't, since it's gone now.
+Sorry.

 If you want something a bit more tricksy though… try and write it in assembly for OpenBSD[^8].
 You'll find a Vagrant box for it under